masoncfrancis/masons-guides/nyc/airport.md

 ## Newark (EWR)

 I gotta be honest, Newark is my least favorite of all the NYC airports.
-It's big. old, and getting to Manhattan can be confusing.
+It's big, old, and getting to Manhattan can be confusing.
 That's my opinion, anyway.

 To get from Newark (EWR) to Manhattan, you'll be taking a series of trains.
 There are multiple ways to get to Manhattan but I'm going to tell you the easiest way.